 With its business district inside the twists of the river, Brisbane is a lovely city.
 However, the beauty of Sydney is hard to beat!
-Sydney is an icon worldwide with the famous with the Opera House, the Harbour and the Harbour Bridge… A photogenic city many people dream of ..and it does not only look good in the photos!
+Sydney is an icon worldwide with the famous Opera House, the harbour and the Harbour Bridge… A photogenic city many people dream of… and it does not only look good in the photos!

 Indoor activities are limited in Brisbane

-Brisbane climate is fantastic.
-But a few weeks per year, we have the rain season.
+Brisbane’s climate is fantastic.
+But a few weeks per year, we have the rainy season in Queensland.
 During bad weather, things to do in Brisbane are more limited than in Sydney.
 I do feel that you can find in Sydney anything that you have in Brisbane.
 But the contrary isn’t always true.
 If you disagree, please comment on my post to give me ideas on activities to do in Brisbane when it’s raining.
 I’d love to change my mind!

 Sydney vs Brisbane, round 2: why I prefer Brisbane

-But if we consider the life in the cities, I actually prefer Brisbane.
+But if we consider lifestyles in both cities, I actually prefer living in Brisbane.

 I find it easier to make friends in Brisbane